Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 ### Coming up with Space·Time Stunts

+Each character may start with up to three Stunts.

 Stunts generally look like:

 * Because I am/I know/I have \(something\), I get a +2 to \(do something\) whenever \(some condition is met\).